-A: This is a common issue and worth experimenting with to find out what works.
-Scrolling through work emails in the evening is a bad idea for anyone who recognizes this tendency!
+A: This is a common challenge and worth experimenting with to find out what works.
+Scrolling through work emails in the evening is a bad idea for anyone who recognizes this tendency.

-Well before bedtime, start slowing down and get ready for sleep with a good routine to “leave the day behind”.
-Some find it helpful to write a list of what’s ahead the next day to help them get some closure on the day and accept that not everything has to get done now.
+Well before bedtime, start slowing down and get ready for sleep with a routine to “leave the day behind”.
+Some find it helpful to write a list of what’s ahead the next day to help get some closure on the day.
 A perfectionist mind wants to get it all done, but we need to learn to accept our limits.
 You can also try some activities that help slow your mind down: classical or meditation music, meditation routines, breathing exercises, nature sounds, sleep stories, etc.

 Q: I have clients who complain of waking up in the middle of the night, for example to go to the loo, which disrupts their sleep.
 What’s your advice?

 A: Short wakeups like this are rarely a problem.
 In Firstbeat measurements, a bathroom break doesn’t usually even interrupt a parasympathetically dominant recovery state.
 If you tend to go many times per night, make sure you’re not over-hydrating in the evening.